-In just his first, Beverlin completely changed the look of the men’s soccer program.
+In his first year, Beverlin completely changed the look of the men’s soccer program.
 With a combined 11 wins, his 2013 Beacons became just the seventh team in program history to record 10 or more wins in a season.
 Beverlin also wasted no time in completely overhauling his roster, bringing in players from the junior college level, as well as from across the country.
 He coached his first Little East Conference Rookie of the Year in Edmilson Barros and had two other players earn All-Conference accolades.

 Beverlin came to UMass Boston after serving as the head assistant men’s soccer coach at Bunker Hill Community College in Charlestown since 2009.
 Having coached and competed at all levels both in the United States and in Europe, Beverlin will continue to make the men’s soccer program one of the top teams both in the Little East Conference and in Division III.

 While at Bunker Hill, he played a major part in helping the men’s team to a combined record of 36-4-3 over the last two seasons, and the program’s highest NJCAA national ranking in 2012 (2nd).